 In addition to her research accomplishments, Dr. Elie is a masterful clinician educator.
-Her bedside teaching and formal didactics consistently win acclaim for their clarity, contemporary themes, and delivery.
+Her bedside teaching and formal didactics consistently win acclaim for their clarity, contemporary themes and delivery.
 What is remarkable about her approach is her enviable ability to distill complicated and often controversial concepts into material that is relevant to the daily practice of the clinician.
 This incredible agility in thought has been recognized again and again by Faculty of the Year awards.

-Fellowship - Surgical Critical Care
+Fellowship - Trauma and Surgical Critical Care

 University of Maryland

 Bachelor of Arts

 - Critical Care Medicine - European Board of Intensive Care Medicine